OpenPrinting/cups-filters/README.md

 together with foomatic-rip to avoid the introduction of a dependency on Perl.
 Now it has been re-written in C and so it can be part of cups-filters without introducing new dependencies.

+---

+## DEVELOPMENT AND CI/CD

+### CodeQL Static Analysis Configuration

+This repository uses a custom GitHub Actions workflow for CodeQL static analysis located at `.github/workflows/static-analysis.yml`.
+To ensure accurate analysis and avoid conflicts with GitHub's default settings, the following repository configurations are required:

+1. **Enable Advanced Setup**:
+   - Go to **Settings** -> **Code security and analysis**.
+   - Under **Code scanning**, locate **CodeQL analysis**.
+   - If "Default" is enabled, click the three dots (...) and select **Switch to advanced**.
+2. **Disable Default Setup**:
+   - The "Default" setup must be disabled for the custom workflow to upload results successfully.
+3. **Custom Workflow Dependencies**:
+   - Our custom workflow is designed to install specific project dependencies and perform a manual build before the analysis.
+This ensures that CodeQL has a complete build graph for the C sources in this repository.

+*Note: If the Default setup is active, GitHub may reject the results uploaded by the manual workflow, causing the CI job to fail.*